What are varicose veins and how do they appear?

 What are the complications of varicose veins?

-How is varicose veins diagnosed?
+How are varicose veins diagnosed?

-What is the treatment of varicose veins?
+What is the treatment for varicose veins?